 Unlike the pre-packaged pumpkin pie you pick up at the store, Perfect Bar crafts its mini-meal with 20 organic superfoods including kelp, alfalfa, flaxseed, and peanut butter.
 The bar also packs in a slew of energizing B vitamins, 20 percent of your daily value of skin-nourishing vitamin E, and 20 percent of your daily value of bone-building magnesium as well as 14 grams of satiating protein coming from both plant sources and eggs.

 You might not have time to make an omelet or even pour a bowl of cereal in the morning, let alone sit down to eat either one, but everyone's got a second to grab a breakfast biscuit on their way out the door.
 If you're already a fan of Belvita, you'll love this pumpkin spice addition.
 Each biscuit is low-cal, low-fat, and low-sodium—a triple threat!

 Pumpkin Spice Cheerios

-Whether you eat a handful straight out of the box or add these pumpkin spice Cheerios to a bowl of milk, you’re getting 17 grams of whole grain per serving, which is more than a quarter of your daily recommended amount.
+Whether you eat a handful straight out of the box or add these pumpkin spice Cheerios to a bowl of milk, you're getting 17 grams of whole grains per serving, which is more than a quarter of your daily recommended amount.
 It is a bit of a sugary start to your morning, but with such low calorie and fat counts, you can feel good about giving into your pumpkin cravings.